Neighborhoods/Riley Park

 The Craft Brewery District

-Riley Park's stretch of Main Street is the epicentre of Vancouver's craft beer scene.
-33 Acres Brewing, Brassneck Brewery, Main Street Brewing, Faculty Brewing, and others have established a walkable brewery district that draws visitors from across the city.
-Tasting rooms double as community gathering spots, and many host events, art shows, and food pop-ups.
+Main Street is the epicentre of Vancouver's craft beer scene.
+33 Acres, Brassneck, Main Street Brewing, Faculty Brewing, and others form a walkable brewery district.
+Tasting rooms double as gathering spots, hosting events, art shows, and food pop-ups.

-Beyond breweries, the dining scene spans cuisines and price points — from acclaimed restaurants and intimate wine bars to family-friendly pizzerias and authentic international kitchens.
-The vintage and thrift shop scene is among Vancouver's best, with curated shops offering everything from mid-century furniture to rare vinyl records and vintage clothing.
+The dining scene spans cuisines and price points: acclaimed restaurants, wine bars, family pizzerias, and international kitchens.
+The vintage and thrift scene is among Vancouver's best, with mid-century furniture, rare vinyl, and vintage clothing.

 For everyday needs, the neighborhood has independent grocers, pharmacies, and services along Main Street and King Edward Avenue.
-Larger shopping options at Oakridge and along Cambie Street are just minutes away.
+Larger shopping options at Oakridge just minutes away.

 Frequently Asked Questions